CaoyiXue/EE541_project/README.md

 from google.colab import drive drive.mount('/content/drive/', force_remount=True)
 ```
-After downloading this data file, you need to modify this code to satisfy the root path where you store data file
+After downloading this data file, modify this code to satisfy the root path where you store data file if necessary.
+If you run ```python3 DownloadData.py``` under the same directory with code, you don't need to modify
 ```python
 path = "./"
 ```